jmd-dk/concept/_sources/installation.rst.txt

    CO\ *N*\ CEPT does not make use of any standard Python bindings for FFTW
    --- such as `pyFFTW <https://github.com/pyFFTW/pyFFTW>`_ --- as these
-   (at least traditionally) do not include the distributed (MPI) FFT's required.
+   (at least traditionally) do not include the distributed (MPI) FFTs required.
 Instead, CO\ *N*\ CEPT provides its own minimal wrapper, ``fft.c``.
 This is the only C file in the CO\ *N*\ CEPT source code.

 If building FFTW yourself, remember to link against an MPI library.
 The same